 Tangerine sage plants (Salvia elegans) are hardy perennial herbs that grow in USDA plant hardiness zones 8 through 10.
 In cooler climates, the plant is grown as an annual.
 Highly ornamental and relatively speedy, growing tangerine sage couldn’t be easier, as long as you meet the plant’s basic growing conditions.
-Read on find out how to grow tangerine sage.
+Read on to find out how to grow tangerine sage.

 Tangerine Sage Plant Info